eric-brechemier/cook250/research-notebook/p30-another-history-of-great-explorers/README.md

-### Another History of the Age of Exploration
+### Another History of Great Explorers

-This French book is a collection of essays by historians who tell a different story of the Age of Exploration.
+This French book is a collection of essays by historians who tell a different story of the exploration of the world.
 They give credit to the people who stand in the shadow of the Great Explorers and contributed to their discoveries.